sciabarra/AgileSites/doc/Features.md

 ## Problem

-Continuos Integration is one the key practices in Agile development.
+Continuous Integration is one the key practices in Agile development.

 Every developer should work in isolation in his own machine but when many developers are working at the same time, the full test suite must be run against the development server.